EHRI/ehri-wordpress-theme/README.md

 ```
 - then run: `$ gulp watch-bs`

+### Supported Plugins

+This theme includes some theming support for the following plugins:

+ - Contextual Related Posts (CRP)
+ - Simple Lightbox (SLB)

+It is also assumed that the Widget Context plugin is used to control the display of sidebar widgets in posts and pages.

 Licenses & Credits
 =
 - UnderStrap: http://understrap.com | (Code licensed under GNU GPL v2.0)